-The power window controls are located on each of the side doors.

-The driver's door has a switch for the passenger windows as well.
-Your power windows will work when the ignition has been turned to ACCESSORY or RUN or when Retained Accessory Power (RAP) is present.
-See "Retained Accessory Power" in the Index.
+The controls for the power windows are on each of the side doors.
+The switches control the windows when the ignition is on, in ACCESSORY or when Retained Accessory Power (RAP) is present.
+(See "Retained Accessory Power" in the Index.)
+The driver's door has a switch to control the passenger windows as well.

-Push the rear of the switch with the power window symbol on it to lower the window.
+Press the side of the switch with the down arrow to lower the window.

-Push the front of the switch with the power window symbol on it to raise the window.
+Press the side of the switch with the up arrow to raise the window.